Ravinder Bhalla: Legal practice

 Bhalla was a civil rights attorney at the law firm of Florio, Perrucci, Steinhardt & Fader, who have represented NJ Transit.

-In a case in 2002, Bhalla represented three high school students at Hunterdon Central High School in Flemington, New Jersey.
+In a 2002 case, Bhalla represented three high school students at Hunterdon Central High School in Flemington, New Jersey.
 The high school had implemented a policy of random drug-testing of students participating in any extracurricular activities or who have a parking permit, and the three students filed a lawsuit in New Jersey State Court alleging the school's drug-testing policy violated their rights according to the New Jersey Constitution.
 The New Jersey state court ruled that the random drug-testing was allowable under the state constitution, pointing to a similar case ruling by a federal court.
 Bhalla said he disagreed with the state court's ruling, saying that the New Jersey Constitution gives a wider protection against unreasonable search and seizure than the United States Constitution.

 In a case in 2003, Bhalla represented Amric Singh Rathour.
 Rathour had qualified for a job in traffic enforcement with the New York Police Department.
 Rathour's supervisors fired Rathour because he would not shave his beard or stop wearing his turban, both of which are required by Rathour's religion, Sikhism.
 On behalf of his client, Bhalla filed a lawsuit in United States District Court for religious discrimination.

 Bhalla wrote an amicus curae for the federal court case of married couple Harpal Singh Cheema and Rajwinder Kaur.
-Cheema had been brutally and repeatedly tortured by Indian police for protesting the Indian government and for giving food and shelter to protesters.
+Cheema had been brutally and repeatedly tortured by Indian police for protesting the Indian government and for giving food and shelter to Khalistani separatist protesters in India.
 Cheema and Kaur had been allowed to enter the U.S. for humanitarian reasons.
-Their asylum application was later disapproved, and they were trying to fight that decision so they could remain in the U.S. Cheema lost his appeal and was deported to India, where he was arrested at Indira Gandhi International Airport.
+Their asylum application was later disapproved, and they were trying to fight that decision so they could remain in the U.S. Cheema lost his appeal and was deported to India, where he was arrested at Indira Gandhi International Airport, New Delhi.

 In another case, Bhalla represented Gurpreet S. Kherha.
 A car dealership in Little Falls, New Jersey, refused to employ Kherha because of its policy of prohibiting beards.
 Kherha's religion, Sikhism, forbids him from shaving his beard.
 Bhalla filed a religious discrimination complaint with the Equal Employment Opportunity Commission and a lawsuit in New Jersey State Court, stating that the car dealership had violated Kherha's civil rights by refusing him reasonable religious accommodation.
 The Equal Employment Opportunity Commission determined that Kherha had indeed suffered religious discrimination, and the parties settled the case.